ninabarzh/broomstick/content/posts/Accenture-global-surveillance.md

   - accenture
   - palantir
   - privacy
+cover:
+  image: "/images/accenture.png"
+  alt: "A towering, neo-futuristic surveillance hub dominates a rain-soaked metropolis at night, its central AI core pulsating with eerie blue light.
+Hundreds of micro-drones swarm like gnats around the structure, each equipped with blinking red sensors, while faceless robotic enforcers patrol below"
+  caption: "Behold: 'innovation' in action.
+Accenture's predictive policing systems—where the algorithm's idea of 'risk assessment' looks suspiciously like recycling old prejudices into shiny new code.
+The glitching screens aren't a bug—they're a feature of systems that see threats everywhere except in the mirror."
+  relative: false
 ---

 Behind the rise of mass surveillance, predictive policing, and the steady erosion of privacy stands an unlikely